-A feature of the X Units is that they have an alternative charging structure whereby Unitholders who are a client of Schroders are charged the management fees directly by Schroders pursuant to a management fee agreement.
-No management fees are therefore payable in respect of X Units out of the net assets of the Fund
+A feature of the X Units is that they have an alternative charging structure whereby, in addition to paying the Schroders Annual Charge for X Shares, Unitholders who are a client of Schroders are charged an additional management fee directly by Schroders pursuant to a management fee agreement.
+No management fees are therefore payable in respect of X Units out of the net assets of the Fund.